 The percent increase in the minimum wage is ($7.25 – $4.84) ÷ $4.84 × 100 ≈ 49.8%.

 The first Labor Day was celebrated on Tuesday, September 5, 1882.
 The second celebration of Labor Day was on Wednesday, September 5, 1883.
 In 1884, a leap year, Labor Day was formally established as the first Monday of September.
 What was the date of the fifth celebration of Labor Day in 1886?

 A standard calendar year has 365 days and 7 days each week.
 If we divide 365 days by 7 days, we get 52 weeks with a remainder of 1 day.
-This tells us that after one full calendar year the same date from the year before will occur a day of the week later than it did the previous year.
-We see that this occurred between the first and second Labor Day celebrations, observed September 5th, 1882 and September 5th, 1883.
-In 1882, the 5th was a Tuesday but one year later, in 1883, the 5th was a Wednesday.
+This tells us that after one full calendar year, the same date from the year before will occur a day of the week later than it did the previous year.
+We see that this occurred between the first and second Labor Day celebrations, observed September 5, 1882 and September 5, 1883.
+In 1882, the 5th was a Tuesday, but one year later, in 1883, the 5th was a Wednesday.
 Another full year later, in 1884, we would expect the 5th to be a Thursday, but we are told that 1884 was a leap year.
 That means February has 29 days.
-The 5th of September in 1884 was a Friday.
-Continuing from here, we know that September 5, 1885 was on a Saturday and that September 5, 1886 was on a Sunday.
+So, the 5th of September in 1884 was a Friday.
+Continuing from here, we know that September 5, 1885 was a Saturday and that September 5, 1886 was a Sunday.
 In 1886, Labor Day was observed on the first Monday of September, which was September 6, 1886.

 ♦ Page 1 of the linked PDF contains PROBLEMS & SOLUTIONS.